Understanding Your Pathology Report: Breast Cancer

 Mucinous Carcinoma (MC)

 MC may also be called “colloid carcinoma.”
 MC is a slow-growing tumor.
-This tumor is also rare and is named for the mucin (protein and sugar compound) produced by and surrounding the tumor cells.
+This tumor is rare and is named for the mucin (protein and sugar compound) produced by and surrounding the tumor cells.
 These tumors rarely spread (metastasize) to other parts of the body.

 Other Rare Subtypes